fac-17/BGIP/README.md

 ## The app
-**Pe~~a~~rls of Wisdom** is a quote taking app that allows users to log quotes and add them to an account/ group.
+**Pearls of Wisdom** is a quote taking app that allows users to log quotes and add them to an account/ group.
 Users can create a new account or use an existing account to add quotes to.

 ## Code of conduct